newrelic/nr1-status-pages/README.md

 ### RSS feed

-It is possible to chose RSS feed as a provider for status pages.
+It is possible to choose RSS feed as a provider for status pages.

 ## Open Source License